delton137/delton137.github.io/articles.md

 geo_public:
 ---

-Note: After 02-03-2021, new articles are posted on my <a href="https://danelton.substack.com/">Substack</a><br />!
+Note: Starting February 2021, new articles are being posted on <a href="https://danelton.substack.com/">my Substack</a>!
 Please subscribe there!

 <ul class="listing">
 {% for post in site.posts %}